InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 2. What to gather
 3. How to gather

+Every source should answer these three questions. \
+Which means every source has their implementation of where, what, how to gather. \

+And what types of source should we supported? \

 ## Where to Gather

 There is a big difference since the Internet emerged,